mitchlloyd/ember-screen/README.md

 parse your configured `breakpoints` and see if they match with the stubbed values.

+## Running in FastBoot

+Ember screen is compatible with [FastBoot](https://ember-fastboot.com) out of the box.
+However in a FastBoot environment running on a server there is no way to access the screen properties of the client.
+If your UI that is to be rendered in FastBoot is dependent on the device's screen resolution, you can use the aforementioned
+`stubMediaFeatures` method of the screen service to provide some defaults.
+See this [simple example](fastboot-tests/fixtures/fastboot/app/instance-initializers/fastboot/stub-media.js) of a FastBoot-only instance initializer.

 ## Running the Tests for this Addon

 Running tests that resize a web browser is challenging because web browsers